Back

 Whoever told us that only the most senior people should be involved in strategy?

 I think I may have missed that class!
-But I definitely caught up on it afterwards at some point.
+But I definitely caught up on it afterward at some point.
 I think….

 The founder is no longer interacting with the people doing the job that they used to do themselves.